AdarshYadav-dev/vite-flex-section/README.md

-# Live Website Section (React  Vite and SCSS)
+# Live Website Section (React  Vite and SCSS).

 A responsive **Live Website Section** built using **React (Vite)** and styled with **SCSS (Sass)**.
-This section demonstrates a modern flexbox layout explaining the **2-week trial process** — fully responsive and easy to customize.
+This section demonstrates a modern flexbox layout explaining the **2-week trial process** fully responsive and easy to customize.

 ---